Loading service details...

 You should also keep records of all previous tests as part of your property maintenance system.

+These rules say that any electrical equipment must be kept in a safe condition, especially if it is supplied to others – such as tenants.
 PAT testing is also a key part of preparing for your EICR (Electrical Installation Condition Report) and keeping up with fixed wire testing in the property.

 Our goal is to offer excellent service at affordable rates so you can protect your tenants and your investment.